Supervisors

 After meeting, receive Personal Project Topics Spreadsheet via email.

-Wednesday, April 6th 2:30-4:00, April 6th Calibration Training and Instructions, Scoring of the Meridian Personal Projects and Calibration; complete Supervisor Notes on Academic Honesty form (1 to 1.5 hours with Supervisors)
+Early APRIL Calibration Training and Instructions, Scoring of the Meridian Personal Projects and Calibration; complete Supervisor Notes on Academic Honesty form (1 to 1.5 hours with Supervisors)

-April 10: Mrs. MacFarland uploads scores and documents (paper, bibliography, academic integrity form) (MacFarland only)
+Second Week of April: Mrs. MacFarland uploads scores and documents (paper, bibliography, academic integrity form) (MacFarland only)

 Supervisors may use these guiding questions to help them fill out the supervisor's comments on the Academic Integrity Form where the students summarize their meeting notes: